dataleviathan/house-price-project/README.md

 **Objectives**

-Predict housing prices using linear and multiple regression models.
+• Predict housing prices using linear and multiple regression models.

-Classify houses as "affordable" or "expensive" using LPM, logistic regression, and random forest.
+• Classify houses as "affordable" or "expensive" using LPM, logistic regression, and random forest.

-Compare model performance across different areas in Chicago.
+• Compare model performance across different areas in Chicago.

-Identify influential features like square footage, number of bathrooms, and building age.
+• Identify influential features like square footage, number of bathrooms, and building age.

-Dataset**
-**
+**Dataset**

 The dataset includes 12 variables:

 ZIP, HOUSEID, HPRICE, LOG_PRICE, SQFT, LOG_SQFT, BEDROOM, BATHROOM, GARAGE, AGEBLD, FIREPLACE, SOLD_30DAY

 Houses were labeled as expensive (1) or affordable (0) using the median price of $324,000.

 **Methods**